Amarsingh125/oci-hpc-runbook-openfoam/Documentation/ResourceManager.md

 ssh -i /home/user/key opc@ipaddress
 ```

-Access to the GPU instances can be done through a SSH tunnel:
+Access to the GPU instances, or to the headnode can be done through a SSH tunnel:

 ```
 ssh -i /home/user/key -L 5902:127.0.0.1:5900 opc@ipaddress